poojapatil010677/CDP/external-clusters.md

 **_Note:_** _The CLI examples listed here are only illustrative.
 The final command, subcommand and parameter names will be decided by Engineering._

-##### Use-cases for Workload Administration

-- _P1: List externalized compute clusters available for workload provisioning_

-- _P1: Select an externalized compute cluster when deploying a data service_

 CLI examples: